PROTECTION ORDERS – RESTRAINING ORDERS

 This absolute no-contact rule includes contact through third parties.
 Asking a friend or family member to pass on a message is a violation of the order.
 Sending a birthday card is a violation of the order.
 To put it simply, no contact means no contact in any form, at any place, on any day, in any way, ever, even for a moment.

-Understandably, people who are restrained by protection orders seek to get around their conditions.
+It may not be surprising that people who are restrained by protection orders sometimes seek to work around their conditions.
 However, when a restrained person attempts indirect, brief, or “harmless” contact, they are in fact making the need for the protection order more clear.

 Although typical protection orders simply require no contact at all, there are exceptions, especially in the context of family law.
 If children are involved, most courts recognize the need for co-parenting to continue.
 Parents need to be able to schedule parenting time, communicate regarding changes to parenting time, exchange and the child for parenting time.
 Parents need to be able to discuss the child’s well-being, decide on medical treatment, discuss school, etc. Accordingly, where a protection order is issued preventing contact between a mother and father, courts will usually include an exception for contact by email or text for the purpose of discussing the children.
 Courts also regularly limit protection orders to prevent a party from going to certain locations or allow contact by other means.
 Some even allow any contact as long as it does not become harassment.